charles-chadwick/Cursor/ai/ai.md

 - Services, composables, and configuration imports (e.g., `PrimeVue`, `ConfirmationService`, `Tooltip`, `useConfirm`) may still use individual imports as they are not components.

 This ensures consistency and cleaner imports across the codebase.

+All buttons to create records should have a severity of "primary" and all buttons to delete records should have a severity of "danger.
+Any other buttons should have a severity of "secondary".